 HR has to start getting savvy with their workers physical wellbeing

-The combination of rising rates of chronic disease and employees spending north of 35 hours a week in the workplace means that HR leaders are in an ideal position to support staff on their health journey.
+The combination of rising rates of chronic disease and employees spending north of 35 hours a week in the workplace means that employers are in an ideal position to support staff on their health journey.

 That’s according to Dr. Leena Johns, VP of global healthcare at MetLife.